Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS10.md

 ---

 ### Literature Survey
-1. FOTAMOTIVE: Highlights the inefficiencies of traditional update methods and proposes a FOTA solution to address OEM, dealer, and consumer challenges.
+1. Title: Firmware Over the Air for Automotive (FOTAMOTIVE)

+	Name of Journal: Published in IEEE Xplore (2014)

+	Summary: The paper presents FOTAMOTIVE, a cloud-based Firmware Over-the-Air (FOTA) system for automotive ECUs.
+It addresses challenges in traditional firmware update methods, which require physical access, 		leading to high recall costs and inconvenience.
+The proposed system enables wireless updates through a cloud-server mechanism, where OEMs can deploy updates remotely to vehicle ECUs.
+This enhances efficiency, 	scalability, and cost-effectiveness.
+The paper also highlights potential security risks, connectivity challenges, and safety concerns associated with remote firmware updates.

+	Research Gap:
+	•	Post-Installation Verification: The study focuses on secure transmission but lacks a mechanism to verify firmware integrity after installation.
+	•	Security Measures: While it mentions cybersecurity risks, it does not propose a detailed security framework to mitigate unauthorized firmware modifications.
+	•	Real-World Implementation: The paper relies on simulations, and real-world validation in automotive environments is missing.
+	•	Rollback & Recovery: There is no discussion on rollback strategies in case of a failed update, which is crucial for vehicle safety.

-2. Title:Firmware Over The Air (FOTA) and Wireless Diagnostics in Vehicles:
+3. Title:Firmware Over The Air (FOTA) and Wireless Diagnostics in Vehicles:

 	Name of Journal:Proceedings of the XXIX International Scientific Conference Electronics - ET2020, IEEE, September 16-18, 20